Landfill-NTMWD

 This outcome would not have been possible without the people who never gave up on her.
 We are especially grateful to Jerry, Blair, Tiffany, Kyle, Jim, Linda, Robert, Shannon, and everyone else who played a role in keeping eyes on her and helping along the way.
 She was never alone out there. 💚

-She quickly located the new feeding station.
-She didn’t eat all of the food, which isn’t surprising, as so many people have been feeding her that she likely isn’t very hungry.
-We anticipate she will return later tonight to finish what’s left.
+He quickly located the new feeding station.
+He didn’t eat all of the food, which isn’t surprising, as so many people have been feeding him that he likely isn’t very hungry.
+We anticipate he will return later tonight to finish what’s left.
+The feeding station will be replenished first thing tomorrow morning.

-She cleaned her bowl this time!!! 😃
+He cleaned his bowl this time!!! 😃

 We deployed the corral today and secured the door in the open position.